aleimba/bac-genomics-scripts/tbl2tab/README.md

 * -t, -tags_full

-Only in combination with option '**-g**', include '/gene' and '/locus_tag' tags additionally in primary tag, not only in accessory 'gene' primary tag
+Only in combination with option **-g**, include '/gene' and '/locus_tag' tags additionally in primary tag, not only in accessory 'gene' primary tag

 * -p, -protein_id_prefix